 Code language: JavaScript (javascript)

-If this isn’t a correctly formatted full URL e.g example.com/blog
+If this isn’t a correctly formatted complete URL e.g example.com/blog

 an error is thrown.